+Since I’ve taught in the early years, I have a strong emphasis on social and emotional development of children.
 Children are innately curious about their environments, whether that be about the materials, people, places, equipment, etc. Along with this, I believe that children are naturally eager to learn.
-Children are inordinately and efficiently capable of implementing any task they put their minds to when appointed proper ways of handling tools.
+All children should be seen as capable.
 Underestimating a child’s abilities will hinder the possible flourishing of their learning and explorations.
 Children have an immense amount of talent and abilities and they really become the true teachers to us.
 All children are worth defending and are worth caring for.

 To encompass the qualities of a child and to create a safe environment: